DaoCloud/DaoCloud-docs/docs/en/docs/download/business/dce5-installer-v0.12.0.md

 ## Installation

-After the offline package has been successfully validated,
+After the offline package has been successfully verifyd,

 === "AMD 64"